Labour Charter of 1927

-The Charter of Labour of 1927 (Carta del Lavoro) was one of the main pieces of legislation Benito Mussolini, the Italian Fascist dictator from 1922–43, introduced in his attempts to modernise the Italian economy.
-The Charter was promulgated by the Grand Council of Fascism and publicized in the Lavoro d'Italia newspaper on 23 April 1927.
-It was mainly designed by Giuseppe Bottai, Under-Secretary of State of Corporations.
+The Charter of Labour of 1927 (Carta del Lavoro) was one of the main pieces of legislation enacted by the Fascist Italy in the attempts to modernise the economy.
+The Charter was promulgated by Grand Council of Fascism and publicized in the Lavoro d'Italia newspaper on 23 April 1927.
+It was mainly designed by Alfredo Rocco, the Minister of Justice.